Making a Connected LED

 What happened to loop()

 In this case, all of the heavy lifting is going to be handled by an internet connected function.
-We don’t need the Particle Argon to do anything during the loop so we leave this totally blank.
+We don’t need the Particle Photon to do anything during the loop so we leave this totally blank.

 void loop()